lmeee/ambf_pbd_markdown/markdown.md

 # ambf_pbd_markdown
 # weekly track

+## Winter 2020, Week 6 Feb 15 to Feb 27
+- Goal: write method and members for pbd physics which replace cBulletWorld class

+  - change cmakelist to include source files from pbd
+  - construct header file.

 ## Winter 2020, Week 6 Feb 8 to Feb 14

 - Goal: create a simple simulation (ex.
 A bunch of particles) in ambf with PBD. change the physics simulation from BULLET-PHYSICS to PBD.
 Replace cBulletWorld class with my pbd class.
 Rewrite method and members in it.